 When You Complete a Big Project

 Every time you finish a big project, make sure to add the details to your resume.
-Adding your latest accomplishments to your resume will help you stand out from the rest of the candidates.
-And remember, there’s no such thing as bragging on your resume.
-Try to show off as much as you can.
+Adding your latest accomplishments to your resume will help you stand out from the rest of the candidates by giving you clear, real-world examples of your work, skills, and expertise.

 When You Get a Promotion